 Halloween may be one of the most fun nights of the year, but it also can be one of the most dangerous for young pedestrians.
-This year, Clark County is launching an "Inside By 9" Halloween public safety campaign that includes discouraging trick or treating after 9 p.m.
+This is why Clark County promotes the "Inside By 9" Halloween public safety campaign that includes discouraging trick or treating after 9 p.m.
 Residents are also being asked to turn off their porch lights at that time to discourage children from knocking on their doors.

 For Halloween events, safety tips and more, follow us on social media at Facebook, Twitter and Instagram and use the hashtag #Insideby9.
 You also may view the safety public service announcements posted below in English and Spanish on our YouTube page.